Heavy rain may ‘slow down’ storm recovery efforts and risk further flooding

 National Rail said travellers should check before travelling on the railways in the morning ahead of a “small number of delays and alterations”.

-Forecaster Mark Wilson told the PA news agency: “It’s been an improving picture following a really bad start to the week, with strong winds due to Storm Franklin.
+Forecaster Mark Wilson said: “It’s been an improving picture following a really bad start to the week, with strong winds due to Storm Franklin.

 “Outbreaks of rain have been clearing off to the east, and some parts have been brighter but still windy, so not a great start but it has improved.